 When business relationships unravel, Bilal provides advice to clients that is grounded in principled judgment and strategic tenacity.
-A seasoned trial attorney with nearly 20 years of courtroom experience, he tailors legal solutions that fit business realities and navigate clients through litigation's toughest moments.
+A seasoned trial attorney with nearly 20 years of courtroom experience, he tailors legal solutions to fit business realities and navigates clients through litigation's toughest moments.

 Overview